baselhn-cmd/PokemonGo/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) Used for crafting the primary site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) Employed for designing and structuring the main site layout.
 - [CSS Flexbox and CSS Grid](https://www.w3schools.com/css/css3_flexbox.asp) Utilized for creating a felxible and responsive layout.
+- [JavaScript](https://www.javascript.com) Implemented for enhancing user interaction and functionality on the site.
 -

 ## Testing